nathanialwm/PathingVisualizer/README.md

 # PathingVisualizer
-A hackathon entry for visualizing pathfinding algorithms using pygame
+A hackathon entry for visualizing pathfinding algorithms using React and Typescript